PresleyHank/hondamobilityhacks-2019/README.md

 -  Autonomous Driving Data
 - Connected Vehicles Data

-You are free to choose either or both datasets.
+You are free to choose either or both datasets but the use of at least one of the above datasets is required.

-You can also use any publicly available data sets for their hacks.
+You can also use any publicly available data sets for your hacks.

 ## Autonomous Driving Data